Mathematics Statement of Intent

 We aim to raise children’s aspirations through carefully planning opportunities which promote enjoyment, curiosity, exploration, investigation and discussion in Mathematics.
 Given that the majority of our children have English as an Additional Language (EAL), these opportunities are underpinned by:

 1. Language Development and the Understanding of Key Mathematical Vocabulary

 Our learning environments are language rich and are regularly updated and adapted, so that all learners can access them on a daily basis.
 By explicitly teaching and recapping precise mathematical vocabulary, we aim for our pupils to have the tools to accurately explain their methods, connections and reasoning in full stem sentences.Staff consistently model and promote different stem sentences within every Maths lesson, as this supports our pupils in structuring their mathematical ideas or generalities, providing a framework which embeds their knowledge and builds deeper understanding.
 In turn, further strengthening their memory of every area of the curriculum.
 To further develop children’s acquisition of mathematical language, regular writing opportunities are provided, which enable our pupils to apply skills and challenge them to explain their understanding and reasoning coherently and accurately.

 2. Oracy Development

 In every lesson, our pupils are provided with the opportunity to discuss their mathematical knowledge in pairs and within groups.
-In addition to this, our pupils are encouraged to stand up when they are speaking to their class and to present their thinking in full sentences with precise vocabulary.
+In addition to this, our pupils are encouraged to present their thinking in full sentences with precise mathematical vocabulary.
 Our aim is for our children to develop the oracy skills which will enable them to effectively question, teach and support their peers across all strands of our Mathematics curriculum.